Mersel AI Platform Capabilities

 ## Step 1: Map buyer prompts, not just keywords

-To build an effective prompt map, execute the following actions:
+To build an effective prompt map, follow these strategic steps:

-* Review sales call recordings to identify the exact questions buyers ask before selecting a vendor.
+- Review sales call recordings to capture the exact questions buyers ask during the vendor selection process.

-* Search ChatGPT and Perplexity for key category prompts and document which brands currently appear in the results.
+- Search ChatGPT and Perplexity for category-specific prompts to identify which brands currently appear in results.

-* Identify specific prompts where competitors are cited but your brand is absent.
+- Identify specific prompts where competitors receive citations while your brand remains absent.

-* Prioritize prompts by purchase intent, focusing on comparison and evaluation prompts that convert at the highest rates.
+- Prioritize prompts based on purchase intent, as comparison and evaluation prompts yield the highest conversion rates.

-For example, a compliance software company targets the prompt "What compliance tools work for Series A fintechs?" instead of the generic keyword "compliance software."
+A compliance software company targets conversational prompts like "What compliance tools work for Series A fintechs?" instead of the broad keyword "compliance software."

 ## Step 2: Structure every page for extraction